 You are sitting at the center of a room.
 Eyes forward, staring curiously at the person in front.
 Following the movement of every opening and closing of his/her lips and then… the inevitable happens.
 Your mind starts to wander, thinking of different things — like the image of your dinner, your ideal partner, your “what-ifs” and the way you want your life to be.

-You have explored every possibility of your life but you haven’t understood anything what the lecturer had said.
+You have explored every possibility of your life but you haven’t understood anything that the lecturer had said.

 Have you experienced this same scenario?
 This is what happens to me inside a classroom.
 It is really hard for me to focus when it comes to classroom education.
 My attention span is short and my thoughts keep on wandering.
-The result, my learnings are cut.
+As the result, my learnings are cut.
 I’m more of a kinesthetic learner, I learn by doing.
 I absorbed information from doing things repetitively.
-This is a challenge since most classes focus on visual and auditory kind of teaching.
+This is a challenge since most classes focus on visual and auditory kinds of teaching.

 THE MIND MUSEUM

 Fortunately, there is a place for people like us to learn in an interactive way.
 The Mind Museum is a world-class science museum located in Bonifacio Global City, Taguig.
 Built to promote science and technology for future generations of Filipino scientists, innovators, and inventors.
-With the help from private corporations, learning science in a fun way is within reach.
+With the help of private corporations, learning science in a fun way is within reach.

 I really wanted to visit this place in the past year but haven’t got the time to go.
 When I was a child I have a deep curiosity for Science.
 I liked the subject and also dreamt of becoming an astronaut/astronomer.

 The moment I set foot inside the museum, it felt different, as an adult in a children ‘s museum, I thought it would be boring.
 But as we explored more, I realized that no matter what your age is you can enjoy the museum as a kid will.